github-for-challa/hello-java-maven/README.md

 </project>

 Step 3: Install Jenkins (If Not Already Installed)
-If you haven’t installed Jenkins, you can do so by running it in Docker:
+If you haven’t installed Jenkins, or you can install jenkins in AWS ec2 , or  you can do so by running it in Docker:

 docker run -p 8080:8080 jenkins/jenkins:lts
 This command will start Jenkins on port 8080.
 You can access the Jenkins dashboard by navigating to http://localhost:8080 in your web browser.